Part 94: Some Assembly Required – MK2

 A digger takes Hoi An and extends Australian contol down the coast of Vietnam, Korea has joined their brothers in a darker shade of green.
 As Hearts of Iron player this seems eerily familiar, Manchuko anyone?
 Meanwhile, Than Hoa and Dong Hoi continue to lose health, and Vijaya is in the deep red, but if Australia wants to advance anywhere in the south they will have to worry more about annoying peacekeepers than Vietnamese Resistance, which even in the north is meager at best.
 A city in the top left corner is definitely named Can Tho.
 Sorry Trungs I’d have to respectfully disagree.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 7

 7